revenol/DROO/README.md

 - For DROO demo with ON-OFF WDs, run the file, [demo_on_off.py](demo_on_off.py)

 ## The DROO algorithm is coded based on Tensorflow 1.\*.
 If you are are fresh to Tensorflow or already using Tensorflow 2, please refer to [DROO-tensorflow2](https://github.com/revenol/DROO-tensorflow2), whose codes are much cleaner and easier to follow.
+If you code with PyTorch, please refer to [DROO-PyTorch](https://github.com/revenol/DROO-PyTorch).